MarquisOgre/digiswap-document/products/sweet-pool/sweet-pool-guide.md

 9\.
 The Confirm button will change to **"**Confirming", then once the transaction is successful, you’ll see your staked amount change and the button will change again.

 10\.
-You should now be able to see details on your Syrup Pool.
+You should now be able to see details on your Sweet Pool.
 Auto DIGIS will show a countdown until the unstaking fee ends.
 The other pools will show a **Collect** button to claim your staking rewards into your wallet.

 ![](<../../.gitbook/assets/image (59).png>)

 ### **Adding and removing DIGIS from a pool** ****

-You can easily  add more DIGIS to a Syrup Pool, or move some DIGIS to a more profitable pool.
+You can easily  add more DIGIS to a Sweet Pool, or move some DIGIS to a more profitable pool.
 Here’s how you can move your staked DIGIS.

 1\.
 Click the **-** to take some DIGIS out of a pool, or the **+** to add more to the pool.